Literary inquisition: Early history (pre-960)

 The earliest recorded literary inquisition occurred in 548 BC in the state of Qi during the Spring and Autumn period.
-Recorded in the Zuo zhuan, the powerful minister Cui Zhu (崔杼), who had murdered the ruler Duke Zhuang, killed three court historians (Taishi, 太史) because they insisted on recording the event in the official history.
+Recorded in the Zuo Zhuan, the powerful minister Cui Zhu (崔杼), who had murdered the ruler Duke Zhuang, killed three court historians (taishi, 太史) because they insisted on recording the event in the official history.
 The burning of books and burying of scholars in the Qin dynasty is also considered a form of literary inquisition by some Chinese scholars.
 It is uncertain how frequently the persecutions occurred.
 However, compared to during the Ming and Qing dynasties, literary inquisition before the Song dynasty happened less frequently due to the lack of printing.

 Han dynasty (206 BC – 220 AD)

-One major case during the Han dynasty was that of Yang Yun (杨恽).
+One major case during the Han dynasty was that of Yang Yun (杨恽), a maternal grandson of Sima Qian.
 Emperor Xuan first discharged him from his position in the government under the accusation of defamation.
-In 54 BC, he was sentenced to death by waist chopping because of his complaints of his unfair treatment written in a letter to his friend Sun, which was considered disrespectful and outrageous to the Emperor.
+In 54 BC, he was sentenced to death by waist chopping because of his complaints of his unfair treatment written in a letter to his friend Sun Huizong (孙会宗), which was considered disrespectful and outrageous to the Emperor.
 His friends still in court were also discharged from their positions.
 In 208 AD, Kong Rong, a lead figure of the Seven Scholars of Jian'an in the late Eastern Han dynasty, was killed by warlord Cao Cao for his letters to Cao disagreeing and criticizing his rule and practice, including Cao's ban on alcohol for its potential negative impact on the nation.
 His wife and two sons were also killed.
 In the Three Kingdoms period, the death of Ji Kang was also related to his writing.
 In response to Sima Zhao's offer of a position as civil official, Ji Kang wrote a letter ("与山巨源绝交书") expressing his refusal of pursuing any political career.
 This letter, however, later provided justification for the advice of Zhong Hui, the official who conveyed the offer for Sima Zhao to Ji Kang, to sentence Ji Kang to death.